 Simon Sinek wrote the “Start With Why” in 2009 a book that was sold in 2016-2017 in around 171.000 paperback copies and received around 5000 reviews and lots and lots of pages of comments on Amazon.

 Simon’s book was not a million hit bestseller and it didn’t get featured on New York Times’ bestsellers list but he inspired hundreds and thousands of leaders from all around the world.

 In an interview for Call Fussman, he said that he doesn’t care about the sales – he cares about momentum.
 This is how Simon’s defines success.

 And, looking at what Simon is saying is important for the present situation of content creation.
 After he collected the ideas, he used his book to communicate his vision.

 A vision that more and more people are connecting with.
 A vision that is spreading from one person to another.

 This is what content can do with a book.
 This is what content can do with a podcast.
-This is what podcasts can do with a speech.
+This is what content can do with a speech or a blog post.

-It doesn’t matter the form of the podcast.
-When you collect the right ideas, put them together and communicate the vision they inspire and you’ll be on the right track.
+It doesn’t matter the form of the content.
+When you collect the right ideas, put them together, and communicate the vision they inspire and you’ll be on the right track.